QSmally/Terminal/README.md

 when using it minimally.
 It decides whether or not to enable it based on the presence of a file at `~/.vim/autoload/plug.vim`.

-Vim's configuration isn't that minimalistic anymore (though the UI is). `Ack` and `ctags` may be installed for a nice experience, as well as being compiled with Python for Emacs org-mode support.
+Vim's configuration isn't that minimalistic anymore (though the UI is). `Ack`, `ctags` and `xpdf` may be installed for a nice experience, as well as being compiled with Python for Emacs org-mode support.